WilDev-Studios/hikari-wave/docs/index.md

 ## Deprecation Policy

-To ensure stability while allowing `hikari-wave` to evolve, the project follows a structured and transparency deprecation process.
+To ensure stability while allowing `hikari-wave` to evolve, the project follows a structured and transparent deprecation process.

 ### What is considered deprecated?